vitordeoliveira/flarion-challenge/README.md

 - ✅ **Phase 2: Research**: Complete
 - ✅ **Phase 3: Implementation**: Complete
 - ✅ **Phase 4: Comprehensive Testing**: Complete
+- 🚀 **Phase 6: Spark GroupBy Analysis**: In Progress

 The core function is implemented, robustly tested, and benchmarked.
+Phase 5 (Advanced Features & Polish) has been skipped to focus on comparative analysis.

 ## Project Structure